-To the Company's knowledge, based solely on a review of the copies of such reports furnished to the Company and written representations that no other reports were required, during the year ended December 31, 2019, all Section 16(a) filing requirements applicable to its officers, directors and greater than ten percent beneficial owners were complied with.
+To the Company's knowledge, based solely on a review of the copies of such reports furnished to the Company and written representations that no other reports were required, during the year ended December 31, 2020, all Section 16(a) filing requirements applicable to its officers, directors and greater than ten percent beneficial owners were complied with, except that one report covering one transaction was inadvertently filed late on behalf of Mr. Li by the Company and one report covering two transactions was inadvertently filed late on behalf of Mr. Li by the Company and one report covering two transactions was inadvertently filed late on behalf of Mr. Li by the Company and one report covering two transactions was inadvertently filed late on behalf of Mr. Yoran by the Company.